rawrat/privEOS_Demo_App/README.md

 Demonstrating a frontend connected to the priveos smart contract and node services to upload, list and download files based on transactions.

+## Url Params

+You can switch between localhost and jungle2 (defaul).
+To connect to localhost, append url param: `?network=localhost`

 ## Docker

 For Docker usage, see: [DOCKER.md](DOCKER.md)